 Split rankings, leading to weaker visibility.

-Reduce authority of all competing pages.
+Reduce the authority of all competing pages.

 Identifying keyword cannibalization involves both manual and automated methods.
 Here are some approaches:

 Use Google search operators like {site: yourwebsite.com “target keyword”} to find all pages on your site that mention a specific keyword.
-Google Search Console (GSC) is also invaluable for checking which pages are ranking with the samekeywords.
+Google Search Console (GSC) is also invaluable for checking which pages are ranking with the same keywords.

 Note: If multiple URLs appear, you might have keyword cannibalization issues.
-Therefore, Check Google Search Console by Going to the Performance report in the Pages tab and looking for multiple pages ranking with the same keyword.
+Therefore, check Google Search Console by going to the Performance report in the Pages tab and looking for multiple pages ranking with the same keyword.

 You can also use SEO Tools such as Ahrefs, SEMrush, and Moz to identify keyword clusters competing within your site.